samirzjadhav/100-days-of-code/log.md

 ### Day 44: june 13 2022, Monday
 **Today's Progress**: Today I started working on a new project which is another blog page.
 I also started working on project 3 from freecodecamp responsive web design course which is a product landing page.

+### Day 45: june 14 2022, Tuesday
+**Today's Progress**: Today I created a layout for the product landing page from @freeCodeCamp responsive web design.
+I also started learning tailwind CSS which seems really fun.